lerouxrgd/rsgen-avro/README.md

 let g = Generator::builder().precision(2).build().unwrap();
 ```

+The `derive_builders` option will use the [derive-builder][] crate to derive builders for the generated structs.
+The builders will only be derived for those structs that are generated from Avro records.

 ## Limitations

 * Avro schema `namespace` fields are ignored, therefore names from a single schema must